lwoggardner/rfuse/README.md

 Installation
 ---------------

-    $ gem install rfuse
+    gem install rfuse

 Creating a filesystem
 ---------------------------

-Extend and implement the abstract methods of {RFuse::Fuse} (See also {RFuse::FuseDelegator})
+Create your filesystem as a class implementing the abstract FUSE methods from {RFuse::Fuse} as necessary.

+Run it with {RFuse.main}

 For a sample filesystem see sample/test-ruby.rb

 To run the example:

-     $ mkdir /tmp/fuse
+     mkdir /tmp/fuse
-     $ ruby sample/test-ruby.rb /tmp/fuse
+     ruby sample/test-ruby.rb /tmp/fuse

-..and there should be an empty in-memory filesystem mounted at /tmp/fuse
+there should be some interesting content in the filesystem mounted at `/tmp/fuse`

-     $ fusermount -u /tmp/fuse

-...should stop the example filesystem program.

 HISTORY
 ======